 Tony owns two other sites at Luxury Homes, Los Angeles and Great Vancouver Homes, which also get 5 digits of organic monthly traffic.
 He is on a team with another agent in Vancouver.
 Tony does the website and marketing, and the other agent shows and sells homes!

 Tony loves writing and content generation, and his family of websites is worth diving into!

 Resources and Training

 Remember, here at Hooquest, I believe in spending as little money as possible.
 I don’t recommend purchasing coaching, training, or advertising until your business is already working.
 Especially with blogging, you can easily trade time for money and get far with minimal investment.
-But it can cost a lot if you outsource the content, often without and proven results.
+But it can cost a lot if you outsource the content, often without proven results.

 If you’re diving into content marketing and SEO, I recommend getting started by consuming content from the following online sources: